Can Liverpool or Chelsea catch irresistible Bernardo Silva and table-topping Man City?

 The other similarity from City’s point of view is that Bernardo Silva was the best player in England then and is again now, according to Guardiola.

-Virgil van Dijk won the Player of the Year award in 2019 and Liverpool fans will point to the form of Mohamed Salah this time around, but for City, Bernardo is irresistible.
+Virgil van Dijk won the Player of the Year award in 2019 and Liverpool fans will point to the form of Mohamed Salah this time - but for City, Bernardo is irresistible.

 He followed up his phenomenal volley against Aston Villa in midweek with another stunning strike against Watford.
 Just inside the box, he stepped away from Danny Rose to curl a delightful shot into the top corner.